Council tax - late payment and costs

 - Obtain information about your financial circumstances, such as requiring you to disclose where you work, or what state benefits you receive.

 - Attach your earnings, so that a set percentage of your earnings is deducted by your employer to pay off this debt - deductions range from 5 per cent up to 50 per cent, depending on your pay.

-- Apply to the Department of Work and Pension to have £3.55 per week deducted from your Income Support, Jobseekers Allowance, ESA, Universal Credit or Pension Credit guarantee.
+- Apply to the Department of Work and Pensions to have £3.70 per week deducted from your Income Support, Jobseekers Allowance, ESA, Universal Credit or Pension Credit guarantee.

-- Use Civil Enforcement Agents to seize your possessions and if necessary sell them to pay this debt and the bailiff costs.
+- Use Civil Enforcement Agents to seize your possessions and, if necessary, sell them to pay this debt and their costs.

 - Apply to the County Court to make you bankrupt.